darinmoore/google_booklist/README.md

 pytest tests.py
 ```

+Note: Before running pytest you should delete any existing booklists, otherwise the booklist won't match the expected output.

 The main program is dependent on *requests* and the tests are dependent on *pytest* library.
 These can be added with your package manager of choice.

 ## My Process